axieinfinity/ronin-documentation/docs/node-operators/generate-key.md

 -rwxr-xr-x 1 user staff 16306850 Mar 23 18:13 ethkey
 ```

-2. Generate key
+2. Generate the key and set a password:
 ```
 ./ethkey generate your-key-name
 ```
-Following command will prompt you to set a password

-3. Reveal your key
+3. Reveal the key and enter the password:

 ```
 $ ./ethkey inspect --private your-key-name
 ```

-Type your password to reveal your key